Share

 How to improve farm security

 Due to the remote locations of farms, criminals see these sites as easy pickings.
+As a result, it’s becoming increasingly important to find ways to improve farm security.

-Expensive farm equipment and machinery can fetch a pretty penny on the black market.
+To summarise, expensive farm equipment and machinery can fetch a pretty penny on the black market.

-Six ways to improve farm security
+The different ways to improve farm security

 Farm security